 Following three years of relatively stable oil prices of around \$100 per barrel, prices started to decline in the middle of 2014 as the rate of U.S. production increase began to exceed the increase in global demand and OPEC confirmed at its November 2014 meeting that it would not cut production to balance demand.
 As a consequence, prices reached levels below \$30 per barrel in January 2016.
 Prices then recovered to around \$80 per barrel during 2018 once OPEC and other producers agreed to cut production levels to accelerate the market rebalancing process.
 By this time, OPEC and other producers had lifted their production cuts and U.S. oil production was increasing at a rate greater than the increase in global demand.
 Oil prices declined 40% in the fourth quarter of 2018 before partially recovering in 2019.
 In 2020, the COVID-19 pandemic caused a sudden and precipitous drop in global oil demand and oil prices collapsed even entering negative territory at one point.
-Since then, prices have recovered to around \$60/bbl along with the recovery in demand and actions by OPEC member countries and other producers (principally Russia) to cut production levels.
+Since then, prices have recovered above their pre-pandemic level with the recovery in demand and actions by OPEC member countries and other producers (principally Russia) to cut and then gradually increase production levels.
+In addition, energy and commodity prices have spiked upwards as result of the armed conflict involving Russia and Ukraine.
+Although it is hard to predict how energy and commodity prices will behave as the conflict unfolds, higher prices are likely.
+For more information on the impact of the recent armed conflict in Ukraine, see "Principal Risks and Uncertainties - Risks Relating to Our Business and Industry - The Russia-Ukraine recent armed conflict may adversely affect our operations".

 The 2014 collapse in oil prices, led oil and gas operators to substantially reduce their exploration and production investments.
 This, in turn, resulted in a severe contraction in demand and pressure on pricing for steel pipes used in oil and gas drilling and associated operations.
-During 2017, however, oil and gas operators in North America, who were very successful in reducing production costs in their shale plays, increased investments in response to more favorable market conditions, and U.S. operators continued to do so in 2018.
-However, from 2019, operators have been reducing investment in the shales as they reacted to financial market pressures in order to achieve positive cash flow returns.
-With the collapse of oil prices in March 2020 and continuing pressure from financial markets to generate positive free cash flows, oil and gas operators around the world have made further substantial reductions in their exploration and production investments, and they now stand at a level around 40% of the average of the 2012-14 period.
+During 2017, however, oil and gas operators in North America, who were very successful in reducing production costs and increasing drilling efficiencies in their shale plays, increased investments in response to more favorable market conditions, and U.S. operators continued to do so in 2018.
+However, from 2019, operators have reduced investment in the shales as they reacted to financial market pressures in order to achieve positive cash flow returns.
+With the collapse of oil prices in March 2020 and continuing pressure from financial markets to generate positive free cash flows, oil and gas operators around the world made further substantial reductions in their exploration and production investments, to a level around 40% of the average of the 2012-14 period.
+Although investments have been increasing again, global spending on exploration and production remains well below pre-pandemic levels.